-The moment I peeled open my new bag of Supercharged Food's Heal Your Gut Powder ($18) was the very same I realised I'd just committed to eating actual dirt in a quest for better hair.
-(The glamorous beauty editor life!)
+The moment I peeled open my new bag of Supercharged Food's Love Your Gut Powder ($13) was the very same moment I realized I'd just committed to eating actual dirt in a quest for better hair.
 To be fair, the powder looked more like a refined clay (the kind they paint on your face in beautiful French spas) than brown muck, but it's fair to say I was having reservations.
 Was I really going to drink this?
-Would it even really, actually dissolve?
+Could it even dissolve?
 I have an aversion to gritty textures, so I knew there was a chance it was going to come back up.

-Opinions are mixed on whether the phenomenon of die-off symptoms (aka the Jarisch–Herxheimer Reaction) is a real thing, but I can tell you this, I am 347 per cent certain it is.
-A die-off reaction is thought to be the result of a temporary toxic overload caused by the death of pathogens in your body, and by all descriptions, it sucks.
+Opinions are mixed as to whether the phenomenon of die-off symptoms (aka the Jarisch–Herxheimer Reaction) is actually real, but I can tell you that after this, I'm near-certain it is.
+A die-off reaction is thought to be the result of a temporary toxic overload caused by the death of pathogens in your body, and by all accounts, it sucks.
 Diatomaceous earth is believed to kill parasites by dehydrating them, so it only makes sense that ingesting it on the reg would bring on these symptoms.
-Since I had never considered the notion that I may have parasite, I wasn't worried.
+Since I had never considered the notion that I may have a parasite, I wasn't worried.

-While I can't be 100 per cent sure I did have a parasite prior to taking diatomaceous earth (or magic dirt, as I now refer to it), it doesn't much matter.
+While I can't be 100 percent sure I did have a parasite prior to taking diatomaceous earth (or magic dirt, as I now refer to it), it doesn't much matter.
 (And, considering how many people globally are estimated to carry them, it was pretty likely.)
 If I can take a spoonful of the tasteless talc-like powder every morning to make myself an inhospitable host, I will.
 Plus, as I've said, I did it mainly for the beauty benefits.
-With such a high silica content (80 to 90 per cent), plus magnesium, zinc and calicum, my hair, skin and nails have never looked better.
+With such a high silica content (80 to 90 percent), plus magnesium, zinc, and calcium, my hair, skin, and nails have never looked better.

 If you're keen to give it a go yourself, make sure you buy a food-grade powder.
-Lesser grades are used to clean pools and kill bed bugs, and aren't approved for internal use.
-The Supercharged Food brand is extremely pure, and has 192 glowing reviews on Nourished Life to recommend it.
+Lesser grades are used to clean pools and kill bed bugs and aren't approved for internal use.
+The Supercharged Food brand is extremely pure and has glowing reviews on Nourished Life to recommend it.